What is Settings Management?

-It is available with Docker Desktop 4.13.0 or later.
+It is available with Docker Desktop 4.13.0 and later.

-- For Organizations who wish to configure Docker Desktop to be within their organization’s centralized control.
+- For organizations that want to configure Docker Desktop to be within their organization's centralized control.

-- For Organizations who want to create a standardized Docker Desktop environment at scale.
+- For organizations that want to create a standardized Docker Desktop environment at scale.

 - For Docker Business customers who want to confidently manage their use of Docker Desktop within tightly regulated environments.

 Administrators can configure several Docker Desktop settings using an

 admin-settings.json file.
 This file is located on the Docker Desktop host and can only be accessed by users with root or admin privileges.